 - post bail,

-- are released on their own recognizance (known as an O.R. release),
+- get released on their own recognizance (“O.R. release“),

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

 1. What are my options for posting bail?

 You can post bail for inmates at the Ventura County Main Jail 24/7 by either:

 - Cashier’s check made payable to the Ventura County Superior Court

 - Certified check made payable to the Ventura County Superior Court

 - Money order made payable to the Ventura County Superior Court